ahmedaziz17617/ahmedaziz17617.github.io/_pages/hobbies.md

 <div class="page-content">
     <b style="margin-bottom: 5px; margin-top: 5px;">Chess</b>
-   <p style="margin-bottom: 5px; margin-top: 5px;">Chess is life on a miniature board.
+   <p style="margin-bottom: 5px; margin-top: 5px;">Chess is life on a board.
 Every move you make will have a consequence.
 The result is purely based on how you performed, nothing else.
 For me, chess is a fun pass time and also a reminder that nothing comes easy.
 You have to fight for it.
 My username on chess.com is Ahmedaziz17617 and I'm in the 95th percentile in rapid format, in the world :D</p>
    <b style="margin-bottom: 5px; margin-top: 5px;">Writing</b>
    <p style="margin-bottom: 5px; margin-top: 5px;">I enjoy the theraputic value that writing has to offer.
 Penning down my thoughts or just writing about any topic of interest helps me reset and restart.</p>
    <div style="margin-bottom: 5px; margin-top: 5px;"><p>Checkout some of my writings for </p><a rel="noopener noreferrer" href="https://www.thenews.com.pk/tns/writer/ahmed-aziz">for The News on Sunday</a></div>